boostorg/leaf/benchmark/benchmark.md

 ## Charts

 The charts below are generated from the results from the previous section, converted from elapsed time in microseconds to millions of calls per second (so, bigger is better).
-Outcome performance plotted in grey, LEAF performance is plotted in purple for clang, orange for gcc.
+Outcome performance is plotted in grey, LEAF performance is plotted in purple for clang, orange for gcc.

 | Error rate | `e_error_code` (clang) | `e_heavy_payload` (clang) |
 |:---:|:---:|:---:|